 Gamarjoba!
 This March, the Tbilisi City Hall invited me to discover the capital of Georgia during a long weekend.
 Being still off the tourists’ radar – and you know how much I love non-touristy places – Georgia has been on my list for a while.
 So much that I was actually planning a trip there later this year with my dear friend Nina!
 Thank goodness I was invited there on a trip and the rest is history.
-I LOVED Tbilisi and will return there soon to do different areas of this incredibly diverse country!
+I LOVED Tbilisi and will return there soon to explore different areas of this incredibly diverse country!
 For one looking for nature, authenticity, eclectic culture and amazing gastronomy, this European hidden gem has plenty to offer!
 So here you go, I’m finally sharing the best travel guide for a weekend getaway in Tbilisi, in hopes that it sparks your imagination and helps you for trip planning!

 Capital and largest city in Georgia, lying on the banks of the Kura River (Mtkvari in Georgian), Tbilisi თბილისი was founded in the 5th century AD by Vakhtang.
 Since then, it served as the capital of several Georgian kingdoms and republics.
 Throughout its history, the city have forged a rich and unique spirit.
 Its location on the crossroads between Europe and Asia alongside its diverse history are reflected in its architecture, a beautiful fusion of medieval, neoclassical, Beaux-Arts, Art Nouveau, Stalinist and modern structures.

 Language: Everyone speaks English, and really well.
 I guess they’ve caught on to the fact we can barely even pronounce their words (Nakh’vamdis, Gtkhovt, Rogor khar) Yeah.
 Get excited for Google translate saying basic words. 🙂 I think it’s always polite to learn a few words though, like madloba (thank you).

 Money: Extremely credit card friendly.
 Nina and I only used our credit card and actually didn’t touch a single banknote.
 Check that your card doesn’t have foreign transaction fees and charge away.
 For reference, when we went, 1€/$1=3 GEL.